llauderesv/mweb-database-api/README.md

 $users = $db->get(); // This will return an associative array
 ```

-### SQL limit by using the method
+### SQL limit function by using the method
 ```
 limit($num);
 ```

-This will accepts a integer value that the number of rows that you want to limit in your select statement
+This will accepts an integer value that the number of rows that you want to limit in your select statement
 #### Example:
 ```
 $db->select_all('tbl_users');